 Moments and verses that mark the journey from zeal to abiding love

 At first, John guarded borders too tightly, but Jesus kept inviting him into wider mercy.
-Notice how these passages weave zeal, truth, and tenderness into a single fabric of discipleship.
+See how these passages show zeal, truth, and tenderness working together in a life of discipleship.

 “And immediately he called them, and they left their father Zebedee in the boat with the hired servants and followed him.”– Mark 1:20 (ESV)